Sergei Chetverukhin: Career

 Chetverukhin trained at VSS Trud in Moscow.
 He was coached by Tatyana Tolmacheva and later by Stanislav Zhuk.

 Chetverukhin began appearing at major international events in 1965 and won his first Soviet national title in the 1966–67 season.
 The following season, he repeated as the national champion and also took gold at the 1968 Winter Universiade in Innsbruck, ahead of Marián Filc of Czechoslovakia.
 He finished 5th at the 1968 European Championships in Västerås, Sweden; 9th at the 1968 Winter Olympics in Grenoble, France; and 9th at the 1968 World Championships in Geneva, Switzerland.

 Chetverukhin's first ISU Championship medal, bronze, came at the 1969 Europeans in Garmisch-Partenkirchen, West Germany.
 The following year, he finished just off the podium at the continental event.

 Chetverukhin was awarded medals at both ISU Championships in the 1970–71 season.
 After winning silver at the 1971 European Championships in Zurich, where he finished second to Czechoslovakia's Ondrej Nepela, he received bronze at the 1971 World Championships in Lyon, France, behind Nepela and France's Patrick Péra.
+He was the first Soviet male skater to medals at Worlds.